Krzysztof Kopczyński

-Krzysztof Kopczyński, Ph.D. is a Polish film-maker and author.
+Krzysztof Kopczyński is a Polish film-maker and author.
 He was born in 1959 in Warsaw.
 He is also a doctor of humanities, lecturer at the University of Warsaw, and an expert of the Polish Film Institute.

 He has written and produced a number of films including Stone Silence, a multiple award-winning documentary.
 He has also authored three books and several dozen articles about nineteenth-century and contemporary Polish culture and media.
 He is an associate professor at the Faculty of Polish Studies at the University of Warsaw.
 In 1997, Kopczyński established Eureka Media under which he has produced over 40 films screened worldwide over 600 times.
 His films have received more than 100 awards on different festivals.